“Giving up is something a Lauda doesn’t do.”

 Niki Lauda’s Post-Racing Career

-In 1993, he was inducted into the International Motorsports Hall of Fame.
+In 1993, he became an inductee in the International Motorsports Hall of Fame.

 His fierce competition with James Hunt on the Formula 1 tracks remains a glorified topic of discussion even today amongst motorsports lovers.
-This iconic rivalry was immortalized in the award-winning Hollywood film Rush 2013
+This iconic rivalry was the plot of the award-winning Hollywood film Rush 2013

 The Nürburgring incident highlighted the need for enhanced safety standards in Formula 1 and spurred Niki Lauda’s advocacy for driver protection throughout his racing career.